 Our study has several limitations.
 First, our exposure variable captures only one part of relational continuity: the duration of the relationship between the patient and provider.
-However, there is no guarantee that a long relationship will translate to a trusting partnership between a patient and physician26 While we do find a relationship between continuity and follow-up care, this signal could be diluted by our inability to measure the quality of the patient-provider relationship in the administrative data.
+The exposure does not capture the number of contacts during the duration of the relationship.
+Furthermore, there is no guarantee that a long or intensive relationship will translate to a trusting partnership between a patient and physician.26 While we do find a relationship between continuity and follow-up care, this signal could be diluted by our inability to measure the quality of the patient-provider relationship in the administrative data.
 Second, our data do not examine actual use of antidepressants; rather, we can only observe dispensing of prescription medications.
 Third, given data limitations, we were only able to observe up to 20 years of relational continuity.
 However, we think this is likely sufficient time to identify a long-term relationship between provider and patient.
 Fourth, because our study relies on observational data, we are likely missing key explanatory variables (e.g., education and individual-level socioeconomic status) that may be important confounders of the relationship between continuity and follow-up care.
 Thus, our results should not be interpreted causally.
 Fifth, the results were reversed when analyzing 30-day follow-up with any FP which is counter-intuitive but is likely explained by the flat relationship between years of relational continuity and likelihood of 30-day follow-up.

 Our study has several strengths.
 We accessed health administrative health data that contain all cases of publicly insured antidepressant medication dispensed to older adults in Ontario.
 This is a large and representative sample of the population of interest.
 We were also able to rely on datasets that stretch back in time for decades so that we could construct our exposure of interest.
 We have operationalized longitudinal/relational continuity, a relatively under-studied component of continuity of care in family practice and identified a need for more nuanced measures of this metric.
 Furthermore, this study addresses a largely unexplored and policy-relevant question.

 Our findings suggest that relational continuity of care is weakly associated with the likelihood of follow-up by the prescribing FP in older adults prescribed antidepressants.
-Our results also suggest that the relationship between continuity and follow-up care was more important in rural communities, where access to continuous primary care and specialized mental health services is more limited.27 This provides support for the recruitment and retention of primary care providers in rural communities.
+There are many possible explanations for the weak association that require exploration in further research.
+As noted above, the relationship may be diluted by the limitations in assessing the quality of the patient-provider relationship in the administrative data.
+Moreover, the relationship may be moderated by factors such as providers' practice style, their familiarity with antidepressant care, or patients' perceived necessity for follow-up, particularly for those with mild symptoms.
+Notably, Prins et al.27 found that patients' perceived need for care predicted receiving guideline-concordant care for depression and anxiety.
+Our results also suggest that the relationship between continuity and follow-up care was more important in rural communities, where access to continuous primary care and specialized mental health services is more limited.28 This provides support for the recruitment and retention of primary care providers in rural communities.
 Future research could focus on younger age groups and those without prescription drug insurance.
 Additionally, it would be worthwhile to use administrative data to investigate whether relational continuity of care is associated with other measures of follow-up care for individuals diagnosed with depression and anxiety disorders.
 Qualitative research, such as interviews with patients and prescribers, could also investigate the importance of relational continuity on trust with a prescribing FP and the experiences of receiving or delivering follow-up after a new antidepressant prescription.

 References